rlporter24/Amplicon-dual-index-demux/README.md

 | 6 | <ins>ATCGAT</ins>c | <ins>C</ins>atcc**AC** | ATCGATCCATCCTA |
 | 7 | <ins>GCAAGTC</ins> | atcc**ACG** | GCAAGTCATCCTAC |

-Note that only the gene-specific regions have changed, and the index and spacer sequences are identical to the initial set.\
+Note that only the gene-specific regions have changed, and the index and spacer sequences are identical to the initial set.

 __Note:__ We recommend avoiding any mixed base characters such as ‘W’ or ‘N’ in the first three positions of your gene specific primer.
 If such bases are included, you will need to make several version of the indexfordemux.txt table, one for each potential base (e.g., for a ‘W’, one version should have an ‘A’ and one should have a ‘T’).
-The demultiplexing should be run twice, once for each indexfordemux.txt file.
+The demultiplexing should be run twice, once for each indexfordemux.txt file. **FINISH AND TEST THIS!**

 2. **Update the index lengths in config/config.yaml**\ Within the ‘config/config.yaml’ file, the index/primer lengths may need to be updated.
 The “lenR1index” and “lenR2index” should be set to the longest version of these (e.g., in the provided primer/index set, the longest sequence of index bases is 7, so the value is set to 7).
 The “lenR1primer” and “lenR2primer” values should be set to equal the length of the gene-specific primer sequence plus the length of the spacer.
 For the 16S sets with provided indexfordemux.txt files (V1 - V2, V1 - V3, V2 - V3, V3, V3 - V4, V4 - V5, V5, V5 - V7, V6, V6 - V7, V6 - V8, and V7 - V9), the lengths do not need to be changed; the defaults below are correct.